| | | | | | | | | | |

 Maharashtrian food tends to be quite highly spiced compared to North Indian dishes.
 The latter features more aromatic spices, while Maharashtrian food is famous for being slightly more simplistic in method and firey hot.

-That’s not to say that Maharashtrian food lacks flavor.
-There’s a common misconception that spicy food is otherwise lacking in complex flavor.
-This potato and cauliflower curry recipe does have 4 tsp of chili powder, which adds fruity and smoky notes, yet it also boasts the nuanced flavors of citrus, earthy spices, nutty coconut, tangy tomatoes, and sweet onions.
+That’s not to say that Maharashtrian food lacks flavour.
+There’s a common misconception that spicy food is otherwise lacking in complex flavour.
+This potato and cauliflower curry recipe does have 4 tsp of chilli powder, which adds fruity and smoky notes, yet it also boasts the nuanced flavours of citrus, earthy spices, nutty coconut, tangy tomatoes, and sweet onions.
 It’s far from “just spicy.”

 However, put simply, the dish is hot — especially for people who aren’t used to eating Indian food regularly.
 If you love dishes with a kick, this one is for you.
 If not, you may have to do some quick modifications to the recipe — read below to find out how.